Boating Fees and Forms

-Annual Admission stickers can be paid for on application to the RIA Marine Administration office in Fremantle or by post.
+Annual Admission stickers must be paid for on application to the RIA Marine Administration office via email or post.
 Please ensure that Annual Admission applications are lodged with all the required paperwork (boat registration and insurance details).
 Once the application is processed an Annual Admission sticker will be posted to you.

 Annual Admission Sticker Fees

 |Vessels greater than 8 metres but less than 10 metres||$288.50|

 |Vessels 10 metres or greater but less than 15 metres||$346.50|